 The Company is an established Canadian-based international gold producer with mining operations in northwestern Quebec, northern Mexico, northern Finland and Nunavut and exploration activities in Canada, Europe, Latin America and the United States.
 The Company's operating history includes over three decades of continuous gold production, primarily from underground operations.
-Since its formation on June 1, 1972, the Company has produced approximately 11.0 million ounces of gold.
+Since its formation on June 1, 1972, the Company has produced approximately 12.7 million ounces of gold.

-The Company's strategy is to focus on the continued exploration, development and expansion of its properties, all of which are located in politically stable jurisdictions.
-The Company has spent approximately \$3.2 billion on mine development over the last six years.
-Through this development program, the Company transformed itself from a regionally focused, single mine producer to a multi-mine international gold producer with seven operating, 100% owned mines, one operating 50% owned mine, and one advanced exploration project.
+The Company's strategy is to deliver high quality growth while maintaining high performance standards in health, safety, environmental matters and social acceptability; build a strong pipeline of projects to drive future production; and employ the best people and motivate them to reach their potential.
+The Company has spent approximately \$3.6 billion on mine development over the last seven years.
+Through this development program, the Company transformed itself from a regionally focused, single mine producer to a multi-mine international gold producer with seven operating, 100% owned mines, one operating 50% owned mine, and one advanced exploration/development project.

-The following table sets out the date of acquisition, the date of commencement of construction and the date of achieving commercial production for the Company's mines.
+The following table sets out the date of acquisition, the date of commencement of construction, the date of achieving commercial production and the estimated mine life for the Company's mines.

-Date of Acquisition (1) Date of Commencement of Construction Date of achieving Commercial Production Estimated Mine Life (2) LaRonde mine 1992 1985 1988 2025 Lapa mine June 2003 June 2006 May 2009 2016 Goldex mine (3) December 1993 July 2012 October 2013 2017 Canadian Malartic mine June 2014 n/a May 2011 2028 Kittila mine November 2005 June 2006 May 2009 2034 Meadowbank mine April 2007 Pre-April 2007 March 2010 2017 Pinos Altos mine March 2006 August 2007 November 2009 2027 La India mine November 2011 September 2012 February 2014 2020
+Date of Acquisition (1) Date of Commencement Date of achieving of Construction Commercial Production LaRonde mine 1992 1985 1988 2024 Lapa mine June 2003 June 2006 May 2009 2016 Goldex mine (3) December 1993 July 2012 October 2013 2024 Canadian Malartic mine June 2014 n/a May 2011 2026 Kittila mine November 2005 June 2006 May 2009 2035 Meadowbank mine April 2007 Pre-April 2007 March 2010 2018 Pinos Altos mine March 2006 August 2007 November 2009 2024 La India mine November 2011 September 2012 February 2014 2020